skdejong/100DaysOfCode/log.md

  ### Day 45: 14 November 2022

 **Today's Progress**:
 Learned about pure functions in Reactjs such as useEffect hook.
-Using useEffect with fetch.
+How to fetch data from an API using fetch, useEffect and useState.

  ### Day 46: 15 November 2022

 **Today's Progress**:

-Learned how to Git branch and git commands such as:
+Learned about branch management in Git.
+This included learning some new git commands such as:
 * git checkout –b adding-to-remote.
 This creates a new branch called “adding-to-remote” and switches to it at the same time.

 * git checkout main.